The Healing Power of Acupuncture

 Acupuncture from a Bio-Medical Perspective

 Acupuncture points are important centers containing many mast cells, nerves, capillaries, and lymphatics.
 Needling these points triggers the endocrine system, which then releases endorphins and neurotransmitters.
-These aid the body by providing pain relief, reducing inflammation, increased blood blow (which improves oxygenation & nutrient availability), improved immune function, and hormone regulation.
+These aid the body by providing pain relief, reducing inflammation, increased blood flow (which improves oxygenation & nutrient availability), improved immune function, and hormone regulation.
 Thus, by stimulating the body’s natural ability to heal itself, acupuncture is very effective for treating a wide array of health problems.

 Based on these bio-medical actions we know that acupuncture can help: